no-chris/chord-symbol/README.md

 ### From v0.5.1 to v1.0.0

-You now need to create a parser by using the `chordParserFactory` instead of using the parser directly.
+You now need to create a parser by using the `chordParserFactory` instead of importing the parser directly.
 This will allow greater flexibility by offering the possibility to configure the parser.

 In short, instead of: